Timberwolves vs. Warriors Player Props Betting Odds

 |3PM

+- He has averaged 1.5 more rebounds per game (seven) than his prop bet total in Tuesday's game (5.5).

+- Edwards has averaged five assists per game this year, 0.5 less than his prop bet on Tuesday (5.5).

-- Edwards averages 4.0 made three-pointers, 1.5 more than his over/under on Sunday.
+- Edwards has averaged four made three-pointers per game, 1.5 more than his over/under in Tuesday's game (2.5).

 Get Edwards gear at Fanatics!